Exotic Escapes

 Do I need a visa to travel to Costa Rica?

-Many travellers can enter visa-free for short stays, though requirements vary.
+Many travellers can enter Costa Rica visa-free for short tourist stays, although entry requirements depend on nationality and the duration of travel.

 Back to top